Capabilities

 Form Controls: Foundation of Geometric Accuracy

 Form controls define the shape of individual features without reference to other features or datums.
-These controls ensure that surfaces and features maintain their intended geometry within specified limits.
+They ensure that surfaces and features maintain their intended geometry within specified limits.

 Key form controls include:

-• Cylindricity — Controls cylindrical features more comprehensively than circularity
+• Cylindricity: Controls cylindrical features more comprehensively than circularity alone

 Form controls typically require the tightest manufacturing precision since they establish the foundation for all other geometric relationships.
-Engineers should apply form controls strategically to avoid unnecessary manufacturing costs.
+Apply them strategically — over-specifying form tolerances is one of the fastest ways to drive up machining cost without improving function.

 Orientation Controls: Managing Angular Relationships